MelodicXP/about-me/README.md

 ### Reflections and Comments

 * I learned more about how to make JavaScript more legible by utilizing the tips in [Coding Style](https://javascript.info/coding-style#syntax) link provided in course work.
-* This is also a good place to reflect on the tools and resources used and learned